kekru/ILIASDownloader2/README.md

 Tool to download files from the ILIAS platform.
 The swing GUI has got german texts, but the code is in english.

-The project is divided in three parts.
+The project is divided into three parts.
 + IliasConnector
   base classes to find and download files from an ILIAS server
 + SyncRunner (depends on IliasConnector)